luhluh-17/stock-trading/README.md

 A rails 7 application to simulate buy and sell stock

 ### 💻 Features:
+#### General
+* Register and Login account using Devise gem
+* Send email confirmation on upon registration
 #### Admin
-* Register and Login account
+* Approve and Reject users account
+* Edit users information
+* Display all transactions made by users
 #### User
 * View list of trending stocks
 * Search stock using IEX API